IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

     # yum install krb5-server

-to make it play the KDC.
-FYI: The krb5 packages contain the MIT implementation.
+to enable it being the KDC.
+FYI: The *krb5\** packages contain the MIT implementation of Kerberos.
 It is not the heimdal implementation.

 ## Setup the KDC